-Asian stock markets edge higher; US dollar falls against yen
+Dollar's fall weighs on global stocks as US shut for holiday

 Continue Reading Below

-ANALYST'S TAKE: "U.S. equity markets and the U.S. dollar took a different turn on Friday, with a buffet of drivers at work," said Jingyi Pan, a market strategist at IG in Singapore.
-"The implication for Asian markets is one of sustained gains for the region on a quiet Monday."

-CHINA RISK: Shares slipped in Shanghai and Shenzhen after the China Banking Regulatory Commission issued a notice over the weekend calling for stricter oversight over financial risks.
+CHINA RISK: Shares slipped in Shanghai and Shenzhen after the China Banking Regulatory Commission issued a notice over the weekend calling for stricter oversight of financial risks.
 The notice took aim at preventing banks from shifting funds into stocks, property investments, local government financing vehicles and industries that violate national policies on pollution or excess capacity, among other areas of concern.

 Continue Reading Below